hrawp/applied-ml-hrawp/docs/midterm/README.md

 # Machine Learning Midterm Project: Banknote Authentication Analysis
 **Author:** AARON
 **Date:** November, 8, 2025
-**Objective:** Setup two model types, Neural Network and Decision Tree and use these to predict authenticity of bank notes from the UCI Banknote Authentication Dataset.
+**Objective:** Setup two model types, Neural Network and Decision Tree, and use these to predict authenticity of bank notes from the UCI Banknote Authentication Dataset.

 ## Introduction
-- 1st, This project uses the UCI Banknote Authentication Dataset to Explore and Clean data, choose a features used to predict authenticity of bank notes, and split the dataset into train and test subsets.
+- 1st, This project uses the UCI Banknote Authentication Dataset to Explore and Clean data, choose features used to predict authenticity of bank notes, and split the dataset into train and test subsets.
-- 2nd, Two model types, Neural Network and Decision Tree, will be used these to predict authenticity of bank notes from the UCI Banknote Authentication Dataset.
+- 2nd, Two model types, Neural Network and Decision Tree, will be used to predict authenticity of bank notes from the UCI Banknote Authentication Dataset.
+- 3rd, Reflections are include from the sections of the notebook.
+These reflections are summaries of why choices were made and key points from the data analysis.

+### Reflection 1:
+- 1) How many data instances are there?
+1372
+- 2) How many features are there?
+4
+- 3) What are the names?
+Variance;     Skewness;     Curtosis;      Entropy;
+- 4) Are there any missing values?
+No
+- 5) Are there any non-numeric features?
+Yes.
+All four features are numeric.
+- 6) Are the data instances sorted on any of the attributes?
+There is no a sort on any attribute.
+- 7) What two different features have the highest correlation?
+Skewness and Entropy against Variance
+- 8) Are there any categorical features that might be useful for prediction?
+Perhaps entropy and curtosis would be a good place to start.

-### Reflection 3:
+### Reflection 2 and 3:
 - Why are these features selected?
 Curtosis, Variance, and Skewness were selected based on reviewing the overview of the data in the scatter matrix.
 I saw that when skewness and variance are high in value there is a tendency for genuine notes.
 I also saw when there is a lower curtosis value the tendency it towards genuine notes.
 So I want to focus on these.
 - I chose for case 3 a feature engineered variable where I add the values of skewness and variance to heighten the positive values weight of the parameters.
 I think that will help the model out even more.